human-solutions/reactive-signals/README.md

     - [Performance](#performance)
     - [Memory use](#memory-use)
 - [A personal note & the future of reactive-signals](#a-personal-note-&-the-future-of-reactive-signals)

-FOR WORKING DOC LINKS, READ THIS AT [DOCS.RS](https://docs.rs/reactive-signals)

 reactive-signals is a dx-first scope-based fine-grained reactive system.
 It is based on the excellent ideas in